Culturally Respectful Ways to Teach Indigenous Culture This Thanksgiving

 Engage with online content from American Indian content creators

-While Kids Konnect doesn’t advocate for our students to have TikToks or any form of social media as they’re too young, we do think online content has a role in at-home learning when properly supervised.
+While Kids Konnect doesn’t advocate for our students to have TikTok or any form of social media as they’re too young, we do think online content has a role in at-home learning when properly supervised.

 American Indian content creators are producing some great content that encourages children to see Native Amercians in a contemporary light.
 They’re a great way to teach children about confronting harmful stereotypes.
 They also shed light on parts of indigenous culture the mainstream media rarely cover like their lived experiences of being queer and native, what it’s like growing up on a reservation and the issues facing American Indians at the moment.
 They’ll also help point you in the direction of great music from their nation.
 This is much better than watching Disney's Peter Pan.